-On January 15, the students visited a hydraulic experiment facility of the Tsukuba Research Center of Pacific Consultants Co., Ltd. in Sakutani, Tsukuba City, to learn the basics of hydrology under the guidance of Assoc.
-Prof. YOROZUYA.
+On December 26, the students visited a hydraulic experiment facility of the Tsukuba Research Center of Pacific Consultants Co., Ltd. in Sakutani, Tsukuba City, to learn the basics of hydraulics under the guidance of Assoc.
+Prof. YOROZUYA Atsuhiro.
 The students conducted hydraulic experiments in groups.

 In "Socio-economic and Environmental Aspects of Sustainability-oriented Flood Management" Assoc.
-Prof. OHARA Miho of ICHARM, Prof. SUMI Tetsuya of Kyoto University, Dr. MIKAMI Takahito of Tokyo City University, Researcher KODAKA Akira of Keio University, and Deputy Director SAWANO Hisaya of ICHARM delivered lectures on socio-economic impacts of disasters and the impacts of dams and river ecosystems on the river environment.
+Prof. OHARA Miho of ICHARM, Prof. SUMI Tetsuya of Kyoto University, Assoc.
+Prof. MIKAMI Takahito of Tokyo City University, Assistant Prof. KODAKA Akira of Keio University, and Senior Researcher UMINO Hitoshi of ICHARM delivered lectures on socio-economic impacts of disasters and the impacts of dams and river ecosystems on the river environment.

-On April 20 during the visit to the middle reach of the Shinano River, acoustic Doppler current profilers (aDcp), a type of flow observation equipment, were introduced to the students.
+On April 19 during the visit to the middle reach of the Shinano River, acoustic Doppler current profilers (aDcp), a type of flow observation equipment, were introduced to the students.
 They performed exercises on discharge observation in groups using the float observation method and a radio current meter in the Shinano River near the Shinanogawa Riverside Park, located in Ojiya City, Niigata Prefecture, under the guidance of Assoc.
-Prof. YOROZUYA, and Researcher KOSEKI Hiroshi of PWRI.
+Prof. YOROZUYA Atsuhiro, and Researcher SHIMIZU Takeshi of ICHARM.
 Although it was the first discharge observation for many of the students, each group showed a keen interest in the exercise.